Go on to

 Aerosmith on this night.
 The Riverside

-was an ornate 1920’s movie house that seated in the neighborhood of 4,000
+was an ornate 1920’s movie house that seated in the

-people, but only about 1,500 witnessed this concert.
+only about 1,800 witnessed this concert.

 Milwaukee ad Oct.
 21, 1975